Sheila

 - If you are invited into someone’s home, always remove your shoes before entering the home.

-- If you are on a sight seeing drive and you notice a local driver in your rear view mirror, pull off the road at your earliest opportunity to let the local person pass.
+- If you are on a sightseeing drive and you notice a local driver in your rear view mirror, pull off the road at your earliest opportunity to let the local person pass.
 They know the roads and scenery like the back of their hands and can go at a faster pace than you.

 - Don’t damage the coral by touching it or stepping on it.
-Be sure to read these coral reef etiquette recommendations.

 - Be respectful of others particularly at historic or religious sites.